 Fortunately, you don’t have to live with the discomfort of sensitive teeth forever.
-Firstly, you should visit your dentist, just to check that there isn’t a more sinister reason for your tooth pain.
-If there is no obviously underlying cause, there are a few things that you can do to help alleviate your tooth sensitivity.
+The first thing you should do is visit your dentist to make sure that there isn’t a more sinister reason for your tooth pain.
+If there is no obvious underlying cause, there are a few things that you can do to help alleviate your tooth sensitivity.

-Parenting has many responsibilities, with one of the most important being teaching your child how to care for himself.
-One important aspect of that care is the importance and practice of looking after his teeth.
-Dental health is something that is often taken for granted, but setting up your child with a robust oral hygiene routine and an understanding of the benefits of taking care of his teeth will make him more likely to enjoy better dental health in the future.
+Parenting has many responsibilities, with one of the most important being teaching your children how to care for themselves.
+One important aspect of that care is the importance and practice of looking after one's teeth.
+Dental health is something that is often taken for granted but setting up your child with a robust oral hygiene routine and an understanding of the benefits of taking care of their teeth will make them more likely to enjoy better dental health in the future.

-This is essential if he is to retain an attractive, functional smile.
-It is also important for his general health since poor oral hygiene and dental problems have been proven to be a contributing factor in the development of a number of medical conditions including diabetes, high blood pressure, heart disease, stroke and even cancer.
+An established oral hygiene routine is essential if one is to retain an attractive, functional smile.
+It is also important for one's general health since poor oral hygiene and dental problems have been proven to be a contributing factor in the development of a number of medical conditions including diabetes, high blood pressure, heart disease, stroke, and even cancer.

-Pediatric dentistry services, offered by your dentist, are invaluable in helping to keep your child’s teeth in the best possible health and condition.
-Here is what you need to know about pediatric dentistry and what it can do you for your little people.
+Pediatric dentistry services, offered by your dentist, are invaluable in helping to keep your child’s teeth in the best health possible.
+Here is what you need to know about pediatric dentistry and what it can do for your little ones.

 The exact age at which a child will cut their first tooth can vary widely.
-In most cases, the infant teeth begin to erupt between 4 and 6 months of age.
+In most cases, the infant's teeth begin to erupt between 4 and 6 months of age.
 However, it is not unheard of for a baby to be over a year old before their teeth begin to appear.
 In very rare cases, babies have even been born with their first tooth already cut!
-Most dentists that offer pediatric services will recommend that you start taking your child to the dentist as soon as they cut their first tooth.
-Obviously, the initial visits will involve just a brief look into your infant’s mouth to check that the teeth look healthy and in the right position.
+Most dentists that offer pediatric services recommend that you start taking your child to the dentist as soon as they cut their first tooth.
+These initial visits will involve a brief look into your infant’s mouth to check that the teeth look healthy and in the right position.

-However, by the time your child is two years old he should be able to sit in the chair for a dental examination.
+However, by the time your child is two years old, they should be able to sit in the chair for a dental examination.

-Many children who are fearful of the dentist have developed their anxiety as a result of a phobia passed down from their parents, or because the environment and process is unfamiliar.
-Therefore, the sooner you get your little one used to visiting the dentist, the less frightened they are likely to be and this can make every appointment much easier and more pleasant for everyone involved.
+Many children who are fearful of the dentist have developed their anxiety as a result of a phobia passed down from their parents, or because the environment and process are unfamiliar which is why the sooner you get your little one used to visiting the dentist, the less frightened they are likely to be which can make appointments much easier and more pleasant for everyone involved.

 Many people find that they wake up in the mornings with a sore or aching jaw.
-Many times, this is caused by a condition called bruxism.
-Some estimates are that 10-15% of people suffer from this condition.
+This is often caused by a condition called bruxism, where one grinds or clenches their teeth.
+Some estimate that 10-15% of people suffer from this condition.

-While an aching jaw may sound like a minor issue, it can also cause premature dental wear and jaw-related other problems.
-Fortunately, the treatment for bruxism is relatively simple.
+While an aching jaw may sound like a minor issue, it can also cause premature dental wear and other jaw-related problems.
+Fortunately, the treatment for bruxism is relatively simple using a device called a nightguard.
 You should visit with your dentist and see if a nightguard is an option for you.

 Nightguards are simple medical tools that help protect your teeth while you sleep at night.
-There are several different types of nightguards that are available.
-It is essential to understand the strengths and weaknesses of each type so that you can make the best decision for yourself to treat bruxism and maintain your dental health.
+There are several different types of nightguards that are available and it is essential to understand the strengths and weaknesses of each type so that you can make the best decision in order to treat bruxism and maintain your dental health.

-Another type of nightguard is also readily available is a boil and bite style.
-This nightguard is made from a soft thermoplastic material.
-This material is designed to be placed in hot water and then the patient bites onto the plastic.
-As they bite down, they also press the mouthguard tightly against their teeth.
+Another type of nightguard that is also readily available is a boil and bite style.
+This nightguard is made from a soft thermoplastic material that is designed to be placed in hot water and then bit onto by the patient.
+As they bite down, they press the mouthguard tightly against their teeth.
 As the plastic cools, it takes on the shape of the teeth and gums.
-This offers a better fit than a standard nightguard, but they can still be bulky and affect speech or breathing patterns.
+While this offers a better fit than a standard nightguard, they can still be bulky and affect speech or breathing patterns.

 The final type of nightguard is a custom nightguard.
 A custom nightguard is created specifically for each patient.
-A mold of the teeth is taken, and then a laboratory prepares the nightguard for you.
-These nightguards are thinner and are the best fit for your mouth.
+A mold of the teeth is taken and a laboratory prepares the nightguard for you.
+These nightguards are thinner and often the best fit for your mouth.
 They should not affect your ability to breathe and have the least impact on your speech.

 Additionally, mouthguards are intended to be used for shorter periods of time while we are active and awake.
 The additional coverage that a mouthguard provides is great for athletics, but when you sleep in a mouthguard, it can easily cause irritation to the gums.
 It also allows for the incubation of bacteria on the gum lines for the entire time you sleep.

-A variety of people uses dental mouthguards for many different reasons.
-Whether you are an athlete involved in impact sports or wake up in the morning with an aching jaw, there are options out there that might be right for you.
-It is essential to understand the types of mouthguards and their applications before you use one to make sure that you get the right equipment for the job.
+A variety of people use dental mouthguards for many different reasons.
+Whether you are an athlete involved in impact sports or wake up in the morning with an aching jaw, there are options out there that may be right for you.
+It is essential that you understand the different types of mouthguards and their applications before selecting one to ensure that you get the right equipment for the job.

-Stock Mouth Protectors – These pieces of equipment come from the store ready to wear.
-They come in different sizes to try to get the closest to your mouth shape for a comfortable fit.
-However, there isn’t much adjustment that can be done with these mouthguards and their inexpensive price ends up costing you in comfort, ability to breathe properly and make speaking difficult.
+Stock Mouth Protectors – These pieces of equipment come from the store and are ready to wear.
+They come in different sizes in order to try to get as close as possible to your mouth shape for a comfortable fit.
+However, there isn’t much adjustment that can be done with these mouthguards and their inexpensive price ends up costing you in comfort, ability to breathe properly and speaking ability.
 These protectors can be found in most sporting goods stores but are not recommended by dentists.

 Boil and Bite Mouth Protectors – These protectors are slightly more customizable than the stock guards.
 They are found in most sporting goods stores and come in a few different sizes.
-They are made from a thermoplastic material that allows them to be boiled and then the individual bites down on them to give them their shape.
+They are made from a thermoplastic material that is boiled and then bit down on by the individual in order to give them their shape.
 They fit more tightly to the teeth than the stock mouthguards, but many people still find that their fit is not ideal.

-Custom Fitted Mouth Protectors – These devices are the best fitting of all three types.
-They are individually designed and constructed for each patient.
+Custom Fitted Mouth Protectors – These devices are the best fitting of all three types as they are individually designed and constructed for each patient.
 These mouthguards are created by making an impression of your teeth and then creating the mouthguard based on your exact bite and tooth pattern.
 Due to the increased personalization, these mouthguards are typically the most expensive of all three, but also offer the most comfortable fit and the best protection.

-Mouthguards are typically only designed to fit on the top teeth.
-Usually, protection on the top teeth also keeps you from being able to grind or harm your lower teeth.
-In some situations, your dentist may also design a mouthguard for your lower teeth.
+Mouthguards are typically only designed to fit on the top teeth as this usually provides enough protection to keep you from being grinding or harming your lower teeth. but there are some situations in which your dentist may also design a mouthguard for your lower teeth.
 These are often used for patients who have braces or other dental appliances and require additional protection.
 You should work closely with your dentist to identify which option is best for you.

-When you receive your mouthguard(s), you should be sure to check their fit.
+When you receive your mouthguard(s), be sure to check their fit.
 A mouthguard should be placed easily, be comfortable to wear, and shouldn’t restrict your breathing or speech.
-In addition, mouthguards should be tear resistant, easy to clean and durable.
+In addition, mouthguards should be tear-resistant, easy to clean and durable.

-Mouthguards are not appropriate for every person, but dentists see too many patients who should be using mouthguards but are not.
-It is essential to understand when you should consider using a mouthguard.
+Mouthguards are not appropriate for every person, but dentists see too many patients who should be using mouthguards and are not and it is essential to understand when you should consider using a mouthguard.
 Children or adults who are involved in sports like football, hockey, boxing, soccer, basketball, lacrosse, field hockey, skiing, gymnastics, skateboarding or other sports should seriously consider mouthguards.

 Finding a new dentist can be a complicated process.
 After researching dentists near you, making sure that they accept your insurance, getting estimates for your exam, and reading all their reviews, we often forget about the entire point of that initial appointment.
 Your first appointment helps to establish you as a patient for that office and gets you familiar with a new staff and their general procedures.
-Your new dentist will likely want to complete an initial screening, review your medical history, and conduct an exam.
-Part of this exam generally includes a cleaning and x-rays.
+Your new dentist will likely want to complete an initial screening, review your medical history, and conduct an exam, which generally includes cleaning and x-rays.

 The cleaning is often one of the most dreaded parts of a patient’s dental visit.
-However, if you understand a little bit more about it, then you may find that there isn’t anything to be concerned about and you’ll also realize the importance of getting a regular cleaning.
+However, by understanding it a little bit better, you may find that there isn’t anything to be concerned about and also realize the importance of getting regular cleanings.